zammad/zammad-org/src/en/documentation/use/basics/ticket-basics.md

 In the ticket sidebar, you can find a section which is labeled as **Tags**.
 Add a tag by clicking on the ::+:: button.
 Depending on your Zammad's configuration, you can create new tags by simply type and confirm them with [[enter]] or [[tab]].
 In any case, you can choose from already available tags.
 Start typing and you see a list with matching suggestions.
-To remove it, click the ::X:: button on the right side of the tab.
+To remove it, click the ::x:: button on the right side of the tag.
+This button only shows up when you move the mouse over the tag.

 ### Group